New Risk Bounds for 2D Total Variation Denoising: Introduction

 In words, the bound in Theorem~\ref{thm:hrig} is a minimum of two terms.
 The first term gives the $\ell_1$ rate scaling like $O(1/\sqrt{N})$ for bounded variation functions.
 The second one is the $\ell_0$ rate which can be much faster than the $O(1/\sqrt{N})$ rate if $|D \theta^{*}|_0$ is small enough.
-In spite of the above works, there are still a couple of unexplored aspects regarding 2D TVD that are the focus of this paper.
+In spite of the above works, there are still a couple of unexplored aspects regarding 2D TVD, specifically its adaptivity to piecewise constant signals and minimax optimality without tuning, which are the focus of the present paper.
 We discuss them now.

-\subsubsection{Adaptivity to Piecewise Constant Signals}
+\subsubsection{Adaptivity to piecewise constant signals}

 Observe that the total variation semi norm is a convex relaxation for the number of times the true signal $\theta^*$ changes values along the neighbouring vertices.
 This fact suggests that the TV estimator \textit{might} perform very well if the true signal is indeed piecewise constant.
 This phenomenon is now fairly well understood in the 1D setting.
-In the 1D setting, suppose that the true vector $\theta^*$ is piecewise constant with $k+1$ contiguous blocks.
-Given data $y \sim N_n(\theta^*,\sigma^2 I_n)$, an ideal (oracle) estimator, which knows the locations of the jumps, would just estimate by the mean of the data vector $y$ within each block.
+In this setting, suppose that the true vector $\theta^*$ is piecewise constant with $k+1$ contiguous pieces or blocks.
+Given data $y \sim N_n(\theta^*,\sigma^2 I_n)$, an oracle estimator, which knows the locations of the jumps, would just estimate the signal $\theta^*$ by the mean of the data vector $y$ within each block.
 It can be easily checked that the oracle estimator will have MSE bounded by $\sigma^2 (k+1)/n.$ Recent works (see~\cite{dalalyan2017tvd},~\cite{lin2016approximate}) studied the penalized TVD estimator and showed that if the \textit{minimum length} of the blocks where $\theta^*$ is constant is not too small (scales like $O(n/k)$) and if the tuning parameter $\lambda$ is set to be equal to an appropriate function of the unknown $\sigma$ and $n,$ then an oracle risk $O(k/n)$ could be achieved up to some additional logarithmic factors in $k$ and $n.$ In~\cite{guntuboyina2017adaptive}, this adaptive behaviour was established for the ideally tuned constrained form of the estimator with slightly better log factors.
 Thus, we can say that in the 1D setting, the TVD estimator is optimally adaptive to piecewise constant signals.